Purple Loosestrife

 - Re-vegetate disturbed soils with native plants that provide dense, early colonization to prevent weed invasion

-- Clean boats of plant material and soil prior to leaving a loosestrife-infested area
+- Clean boats of plant material and soil before leaving a loosestrife-infested area

 Control